JasperWagen/weight-tracker/README.md

 # weight-tracker
-Simple cmd line hacked together to store and track bodyweight.
+Simple cmd line hacked together to store and track bodyweight using python and mongodb.